 When you’re having disturbing heart palpitations, you should seek the expertise of a full-service provider of diagnostic and interventional cardiology.
-The skilled team at Peak Heart & Vascular in Arizona, offers the evaluation and screening tests to determine if the palpitations are associated with a serious medical condition.
-If you’re having unusual fluttering or pounding in your heart, call the office to set up an appointment or book online today.
+The skilled team at Peak Heart & Vascular in Laveen, Surprise, Avondale, Flagstaff, and Phoenix, Arizona, offers the evaluation and screening tests to determine if the palpitations are associated with a serious medical condition.
+If you’re having unusual fluttering or pounding in your heart, call the offices to set up an appointment or book online today.

 A fluttering, fast-beating heart can feel extraordinarily concerning.
 You might even feel the flip-flopping of your heart in your throat or neck as well as in your chest.